dploop/galgo/README.md

-# galgo
-A Golang Algorithm Library
+# A Golang Algorithm Library